 If you live in Cumberland, MD, or the surrounding area, look at the available mulches at Ebyland to view our available products for purchase or delivery.

 Bark mulch is 100% from tree bark without any hardwood added to the mixture.
-The texture varies on where you get it, but the more finely ground the bark mulch is, the better it is for the soil.
+The texture varies on where you get it, but the more finely ground the bark mulch is, the quicker it decomposes and the better it is for the soil.

 Bark mulch is one of the best landscaping mulches for adding nutrients back into the soil, especially when it is finely ground and screened to remove stones and large sticks.
 It decomposes quickly and helps retain ground moisture.